MichaelPolla/MAMAStress/README.md

 For JIRA does not need a token.

 ## Build and Run all services
-In directory Dockers, make this commands:
+In directory Dockers, make this commands in this order:

-`export TOKEN=yourgithubtoken`
+`$ export TOKEN=yourgithubtoken`

 `$ docker-compose up`